 Based on insights gained in the cognitive studies, we develop novel types of assistance to human translators and integrate them into a new workbench, consisting of an editor, a server, and analysis and visualisation tools.
 The workbench is designed in a modular fashion and can be combined with existing computer aided translation tools.

 We develop new types of assistance along the following lines:

 - Interactive translation prediction, where the CASMACAT workbench makes suggestions to the human translator how to complete the translation.
-We will adapt the existing interactive machine translation paradigm by adding input modalities, especially electronic pens and basing the suggestions on better exploitation of novel statistical machine translation models, such as ones based on syntactic structure.
+We adapt the existing interactive machine translation paradigm by adding input modalities, especially electronic pens and basing the suggestions on better exploitation of novel statistical machine translation models, such as ones based on syntactic structure.

 - Interactive editing, where the CASMACAT workbench provides additional information about the confidence of its assistance, integrates translation memories, and assists authoring and reviewing.

 - Adaptive translation models, where the CASMACAT workbench learns from the interaction with the human translator by updating and adapting its models instantly based on the translation choices of the user.

 We demonstrate the workbench's effectiveness in extensive field tests of real-life practice of a translation agency.
 In addition, we also reach out to the wider language service industry and online volunteer translation platforms.
 The outcome of the CASMACAT project is available as open source software to industry, academia, and to individual end users.